SuperrSonic/zaker2-translation-tools/patches/ROM_1.1/readme.txt

 # How to know which patches to use

-"ZatchElectricArena2_rev1_x.bps" is the main translation, it is a BPS file which means it must be applied to clean/original/unmodified ROM.
+"ZatchElectricArena2_rev1_x.bps" is the main translation, it is a BPS file which means it must be applied to a clean/original/unmodified ROM.
 This format was chosen to prevent user-error, and avoid the 16 MB limit of IPS.

 "ZatchElectricArena2_rev1_x.cheats" contains cheats that can be used with mGBA, they were used during the development of the translation to reach certain points of the game quickly.